archway-network/archway-docs/docs/create/guides/my-first-dapp/interact.md

 There are several types of queries we could do, but a common type we're interested in is `contract-state`, which we'll call in `smart` mode.
 This lets us run queries with arguments, as opposed to dumping the entire contract data.

-If we query the `count` before modifying any state, we get the value we set during deployment instatiation:
+If we query the `count` before modifying any state, we get the value we set during deployment instantiation:

 ```bash
 archway query contract-state smart --args '{"get_count": {}}'